GettysburgDataScience/DS325-ClassNotes/setup.md

 # Setting Up

-The following walks you through setting up the programmin

-for this course.
+The following walks you through setting up Python and the programming environment for this course.
 You will be installing the following on your personal computer:

  - **OneDrive** - A cloud-based file-hosting service maintained by Microsoft.
 As a Gettysburg student, you get a 1TB OneDrive account.
 OneDrive allows you to sync files between computers and access your files from any web interface.
 Your classwork should be stored in a OneDrive directory, safeguarding your work against any mishaps that might befall your personal computer.